 - Department of Defense (DOD) facility operations and asset management.

-As a public-sector consultant, Mr. Bunner’s professional objective has been to develop software applications which streamline the technically challenging and time-consuming data integration, data development, and analytical processes required to fulfill specific government business needs and workflows.
-To this end, over the past thirteen years, Mr. Bunner has been lead developer for the Florida Department of Transportation’s (FDOT) TBEST Transit Planning software.
+As a public-sector consultant, Rodney’s professional objective has been to develop software applications which streamline the technically challenging and time-consuming data integration, data development, and analytical processes required to fulfill specific government business needs and workflows.
+To this end, over the past thirteen years, he has been the lead developer for the Florida Department of Transportation’s (FDOT) TBEST Transit Planning software.
 TBEST provides public transportation agencies with business-specific data, analytics, and reporting tools to address everyday service and strategic planning tasks.
-Mr. Bunner supports numerous agencies throughout the U.S. in implementing and utilizing TBEST.
+Rodney supports numerous agencies throughout the U.S. in implementing and utilizing TBEST.

 Title VI Considerations for Public Transportation Providers